KenLo506/KenLo506/README.md

 ## Hi!
 I'm Ken
-   I am a software engineer from New York and I'm currently on a job search.
+   I am a software engineer from New York.
-   I recently graduated from Queens College with a Computer Science Degree.
    I'm currently working on open source projects like krita and doing freelance work on the side.
    Feel free to reach out to me via email: loken506@gmail.com